 The Brick Lane flea market is not simply a street filled with market booths, it is a network of five connected markets, known as The Truman Markets.
 These markets are located within the confines of the historic

-Of these the Tea Rooms and the Vintage Markets are the most interesting, offering an eclectic collection of antiques and collectables.Where
+11-acre Old Truman Brewery, at the north end of Brick Lane.Of these the Tea Rooms and the Vintage Markets are the most interesting, offering an eclectic collection of antiques and collectables.Where

 : Brick Lane, Shoreditch, London, E1 6QL

-When: Friday to Sunday 11am-5pm
+: Friday to Sunday 11am-5pm

 Old Spitalfields Market

-No wonder, then, that Londoners join thousands of tourists to visit this modern development of 150 stalls of vendors from across the globe.
+Open seven days a week with specialist market days and one-off monthly events, collectors can rummage around the eclectic mix of antique gems, vintage fashion and fine art dealers.From antique walking sticks to old-fashioned shipping maps, to the endless rows of quality sterling silver jewellery Spitalfields offers something for everyone.No wonder, then, that Londoners join thousands of tourists to visit this modern development of 150 stalls of vendors from across the globe.
 Plus the street food on offer is terrific.Where

 : 16 Horner Square, London, E1 6EW

 : Monday to Sunday 10am-5pm

 : www.oldspitalfieldsmarket.comNicholas Martin is the founder of fleamarketinsiders.com an online guide to the world’s best flea markets.